NguyenDa18/SpecificRandomGen/README.md

 # Java Random Number Generator Test Questionnaire

+## * Remember to change file path for test.output.txt relative to the machine you are running the code on *

 1. Generate randomized dataset of numbers (1 to 20)
 2. Should contain following distribution:
 - 1-12 = 83000